 Being the eldest child, my father always says I am responsible for my siblings while they are away.
 I take this task very seriously.
 I learnt a lot from keeping my siblings in line and teaching them the right ways in life.

-Bringing a new kitten home is one of the best feelings in the world.
-But there is going to be a lot of hard work too, especially if this is your first cat.
-Here are some tips to get you started on the right paw towards many years of good health and happiness with your furry best friends!
+Bringing a new kitten home is one of the best feelings in the world but there is going to be a lot of hard work too.
+Here are some tips to keep our furry friends happy and healthy for many good years.

 Vaccines contain antigens (weakened or inactivated forms of disease-causing organisms).
 When the vaccine is injected into your kitten’s body, it stimulates a mild immune response and production of antibodies.
 Should your kitten be exposed to the disease in future, his immune system is prepared to recognise and fight off the organisms or reduce the severity of the disease.